This Bible History Daily feature was originally published in May 2014. It has been updated.—Ed.

 This is just a brief clip from the Secrets of the Dead’s “The Lost Gardens of Babylon,” which is available for free online.
 The program explores Assyrian texts and art, ancient water systems, satellite photography and even sends an Iraqi film crew to explore the site itself, located in a turbulent region of the war-torn country.

-Related Content in the BAS Library
+Related reading in the BAS Library

 Mordechai Cogan, “Sennacherib’s Siege of Jerusalem: Once or Twice?”
 Biblical Archaeology Review, January/February 2001.